voschezang/coding-handbook/psychology/experience.md

 - Kinesthetic - feeling, touching
 - Visual - seeing

-Other feelings (hunger, temperature) are left out in this model.
+Note: other feelings (hunger, temperature) are left out in this model.